AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/real-use-monitoring-for-forms.md

 ---

-# Real Use Monitoring for Edge Delivery Services for AEM Forms as a Cloud Service
+# Real Use Monitoring (RUM) for Edge Delivery Services for AEM Forms as a Cloud Service

 Real Use Monitoring (RUM) empowers you to gain real-world insights into how visitors interact with your Adobe Experience Manager (AEM) websites.
 This built-in tool provides valuable data to understand user behavior, diagnose performance issues, and measure the effectiveness of website experiments.
 RUM goes beyond synthetic testing by capturing Real Use interactions, offering a more accurate picture of your site's performance.